MassimoDanieli-zz/Vagrant-Ansible-Jenkins/README.md

 There are just few steps to follow

-1) Be sure to have vagrant installed in you laptop, otherwise follow this instrutions to install it https://www.vagrantup.com/intro/getting-started/install.html
+1) Be sure to have vagrant installed in your laptop, otherwise follow these instrutions to install it https://www.vagrantup.com/intro/getting-started/install.html

 2) Clone the repository or download the zip file